Josh Holstein

-Josh Holstein (born November 2, 2001) is an American politician serving as a member of the West Virginia House of Delegates from the 23rd district.
+Josh Holstein (born November 2, 2001) is an American politician serving as a member of the West Virginia House of Delegates from the 32nd district.
 Elected in November 2020, he assumed office on December 1, 2020.
+He was re-elected in 2022 and 2024.

+He also serves as Chairman of the West Virginia Republican Party and was elected on July 26th, 2025.
+He is currently the youngest elected member of the Republican National Committee (RNC) to ever serve on the committee and the youngest state party chair in the nation’s history.

 Early life and education

 Holstein is a native of Ashford, West Virginia.
 He graduated from Sherman High School and is projected to earn a Bachelor of Arts degree in economics from Marshall University in 2021.

 Career

 In 2018, Holstein was an intern in the United States House of Representatives.
 During the 2018 United States Senate elections, he worked as a voter registration coordinator for the West Virginia Republican Party.

+Holstein served as chairman of the Boone County Republican Executive Committee and as a member of the West Virginia Republican State Executive Committee from 2019 to 2025.
 Holstein was a candidate for the West Virginia House of Delegates in 2020.
 He was featured in a Business Insider piece about young candidates for state legislatures.
 Holstein did not face an opponent in the Republican primary and defeated Democratic incumbent Rodney Miller in the November general election.

+He was elected Chairman of the West Virginia Republican Party on July 26, 2025.